tc39/proposal-function-implementation-hiding/README.md

 This proposal is for the in-band switch.
 It would be a new directive, tentatively `"hide implementation"`.
 Like `"use strict"`, it could be placed at either the source file level or the per-function level.

-Similar to the strict pragma, this new pragma would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets censored.
+Similar to the use strict directive, this new directive would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets censored.
 For example:

 ```js
 function foo() {